 - Windows Vista and Higher: Click the Start menu, select Control Panel, and then click Clock, Language, and Region.
 Then click Region and Language.

 Option 2 - Manually associate a data folder path with your workbook.

 This will tell Office Connector Import where to find the TS.INI file that identifies the correct date format.

 - Open the Document Properties window of the workbook

 - Excel 2007: Click the Office Button, then click Prepare and then Properties.
 Then, in the bar (below the ribbon) click the Document Properties drop-down and click Advanced Properties.

-- Excel 2010: Click the File menu and then click Info.
+- Excel 2010 and above: Click the File menu and then click Info.
 Then (toward the right), click the Properties drop-down and click Advanced Properties.

 - Click the Custom tab.

 - Check to see if the list of Properties (at the bottom) already contains an entry named TimberlineDataFolder.
 If so, click on it.